Attack helicopter: Soviet Union and its successor states

 In 1977, a preliminary design of the Mil Mi-28 was chosen, in a classic single-rotor layout.
-Its transport capability was removed and it lost its similarity to the Mi-24.
+Its transport capability was removed, and it lost its similarity to the Mi-24.
 Design work on the Mi-28 began under Marat Tishchenko in 1980.
 In 1981, a design and a mock-up were accepted.
 The prototype (no. 012) was first flown on 10 November 1982.
-In this same time frame, Kamov was also attempting to submit its own designs for a new helicopter to the military, which they had designed throughout the early and mid 1980s.
-In 1984, the Mi-28 completed the first stage of state trials, but in October 1984 the Soviet Air Force chose the more advanced Kamov Ka-50 as the new anti-tank helicopter.
-The Mi-28 development was continued, but given lower priority.
-In December 1987 Mi-28 production in Rosvertol in Rostov-on-Don was approved.
-After several prototypes were built, production ceased in 1993 with additional development continuing into the 21st century.
+In this same time frame, Kamov was also attempting to submit its own designs for a new helicopter to the military, which they had designed throughout the early and mid-1980s.
+In 1984, the Mi-28 completed the first stage of state trials, but in October 1984, the Soviet Air Force chose the more advanced Kamov Ka-50 as the new anti-tank helicopter.
+The Mi-28 development continued but was given lower priority.
+In December 1987, production of the Mi-28 at Rosvertol in Rostov-on-Don was approved.
+After several prototypes were built, production ceased in 1993, with additional development continuing into the 21st century.
 Changes in the military situation after the Cold War made specialized anti-tank helicopters less useful.
-The advantages of the Mi-28N, like all-weather action ability, lower cost, and similarity to the Mi-24, have become more important.
-In 2003, the head of Russian Air Force stated that the Mi-28N and Ka-50 attack helicopters will become the standard Russian attack helicopter.
+The advantages of the Mi-28N, such as all-weather capability, lower cost, and similarity to the Mi-24, have become increasingly important.
+In 2003, the head of the Russian Air Force stated that the Mi-28N and Ka-50 attack helicopters would become the standard Russian attack helicopter.
 The first serial Mi-28N was delivered to the Army on 5 June 2006.